TanYa-Go/Babushka-Bakes/TESTING.md

 ## **The Blog**

 * User Story:
-    * *I want to be able to read the latest blog posts, so I can find some reciepts that I can try to bake myself*
+    * *I want to be able to read the latest blog posts, so I that can find some reciepts that I can try to bake myself*

+### **Test**
 The blog is accesible by the navbar menu link.
-The link leads to the **Blog Page** which has all the blog posts listed.
+The link leads to the **Blog Page** which has all the blog posts listed.\

- A **Logged in user**  can see the options to create a new blog post, edit and/or delete an existing blog post.

-All buttons were tested and they lead to relevant pages.
+The user can also access the blog from the menu in the footer.\
+The user should not see the options to add/edit/delete the blog posts, unless is logged in as a **Superuser**.\

-A **User that is not logged in** will not see those options and will only be able to read the blog.
+A **User that is not logged in** and the guest account should not be able to see those options and should only be able to read the blog.

+### **Result**
+All the links were tested and they leed to the relevant pages.\
+All buttons were tested and they all lead tothe relevant pages.\
+I have logged in as a **Supoeruser** and i was able to see the options to add/edit/delete the blog post.\
+When I logged in as a normal user, I could not see the options to add/edit/delete blog posts.\
+When I was not logged in I was not able to see those options neither.

 ### **Conclusion**

+Test passed, everything functions as expected.

 <br>